Guru Lineage of Sri Sivapremanandaji

 Normally when the Guru is alive, the disciple should not give upadesam or deeksha to another person.
 However, when guru is unable to do so due to old age etc then one can with the prior permission of the Guru do the same.

-After experiencing higher states of Samadhi, Sivapremanandaji willing to share Sri Vidya teachings for the benefit of those who aspire for Self-Realization but don’t know where to begin, or their worldly responsibilities are too great to allow them the time to pursue in-depth studies or attend lengthy retreats.
+After experiencing higher states of Samadhi, Sivapremanandaji willing to share Sri Vidya teachings for the benefit of those who aspire for Self-Realization but don’t know where to begin, or their worldly responsibilities are too great to allow them the time to pursue in-depth studies.

 Now Sivapremanandaji helping sincere spiritual seekers through Thirumoolar Siva Yoga and Sri Vidya Sadhana Online.
 His Professional Education is as follows,